The White Bull

 Unfortunately, our White Bull restaurant will be closed during lockdown.
 Our takeaway shack is open for hot drinks and snacks between 9am and 2.15pm each day.

 We will be serving a limited menu for takeaway services only.

 Please sanitise your hands on entry and exit, avoid unnecessary contact with surfaces and objects.

-All our card machines are contactless for payments £45 and under, we strongly advice you try to use this when possible.
+All our card machines are contactless for payments £45 and under, we strongly advise you try to use this when possible.

 Opening times and menus

 We are running with a temporary takeaway menu for the foreseeable future.

 Please note that the only food served within the farm compound will be from external contractors (catering units.)

 Picnics are welcome but we are not permitted to offer any seating.